bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-18 11:36 Tuesday

+ - [x] The targets table for unsaved indicators needs to listen to save events on its owning indicator and re-render

  - [ ] The `<thead>` in my table doesn't have the title row in it.

- - [ ] The targets table for unsaved indicators needs to listen to save events on its owning indicator and re-render

-## 2014-02-18 14:51 Tuesday

  - [ ] Forked backbone-subviews to try and fix the bug where it only works with divs.
 I can make the qunit tests run in my browser, but they stop if I add one.
 Not sure what to do.

+## 2014-02-18 15:58 Tuesday

+ - [ ] Make the Milestone collections sort by their order value.
+ There isn't, as yet, any way to edit those order variables, except for hacking it in the admin interface.
+But at least we could set up the right milestones that way, with a bit of work.